sigstore/sigstore-blog/content/openpubkey-and-sigstore.md

 These fields usually consist of things like [iss, sub, aud, exp, and iat](https://cloudentity.com/developers/basics/tokens/id-token/#:~:text=Typically%2C%20the%20ID%20token%20uses,be%20consumed%20by%20the%20client.), which are required to make the scheme work, but as you can see in this example they might contain things like “name”.
 Sigstore allows users to sign under any identity they want (typically an email address, but not always), and strips out any extra fields from the token as part of issuing the certificate.
 If the name is included in the token, sigstore sees it, but sigstore doesn’t pass it on to the certificate issued by Fulcio, so users verifying the signature have only the information they need.

-This isn’t just a privacy issue, ID tokens are commonly treated as bearer tokens for authentication systems Passing them around externally can pose a security risk!
+This isn’t just a privacy issue, ID tokens are commonly treated as bearer tokens for authentication systems.
+Passing them around externally can pose a security risk!
 Relying parties are supposed to verify claims within the token to ensure the token received was generated specifically for that use case (so an ID Token for OpenPubKey shouldn’t be accepted to log into a social network), but that relies on the relying party to properly verify those claims, and security incidents due to improper claim verification [happen regularly](https://www.wired.com/story/china-backed-hackers-steal-microsofts-signing-key-post-mortem/).
-The OpenPubKey implementation (not the paper) has an [issue and a potential workaround](https://github.com/openpubkey/openpubkey/issues/7) to this by using zero-knowledge proofs - it looks promising but
-I’m not enough of an expert to know if it will work out.
+The OpenPubKey implementation (not the paper) has an [issue and a potential workaround](https://github.com/openpubkey/openpubkey/issues/7) to this by using zero-knowledge proofs - it looks promising but I’m not enough of an expert to know if it will work out.

 # Wrapping Up